VikenHadavani/summerintership2024_D23IT168/README.md

 ➠ Configure API Endpoints on API Gateway
 - Set up API Gateway to expose our Lambda functions as RESTful API endpoints.
 Amazon API Gateway is a fully managed service that makes it easy for developers to create, publish, maintain, monitor, and secure APIs at any scale.
 Configured the endpoints for the various CRUD operations.

+### Day 4: Implementing CRUD Operations

+➠ *Get /items
+- Configured the GET /items endpoint to retrieve all items from the DynamoDB table.
+This endpoint interacts with the Lambda function to fetch and return the list of items.

+➠ Put /items
+- Set up the PUT /items endpoint to add new items to the DynamoDB table.
+The Lambda function processes the incoming request and inserts the new item into the table.

+➠ Get /items/{id}
+- Implemented the GET /items/{id} endpoint to retrieve a specific item by its ID.
+The Lambda function uses the ID parameter to query DynamoDB and return the requested item.

+➠ Delete /items/{id}
+- Configured the DELETE /items/{id} endpoint to remove an item from the DynamoDB table based on its ID.
+The Lambda function handles the deletion process and ensures the item is removed.

+➠ Configure API Endpoints with Lambda Code
+- Linked the API Gateway endpoints with the corresponding Lambda functions.
+This integration allows API Gateway to invoke the correct Lambda function for each API request, ensuring the backend logic is executed properly.

+➠ Test Out APIs through Curl and Browser
+- Tested the configured APIs using curl commands and a web browser to ensure they work as expected.
+Verified that the CRUD operations (Create, Read, Update, Delete) perform correctly and that the APIs return the appropriate responses for different scenarios.